andersbjergfelt/applying-privacy-models/README.md

-### I apply different privacy models to a data set
+### I apply different privacy models on a data set
 For my Research Project at ITU